yeasaleh2002/CODE-KNOWLEDGE-project/README.md

 5. We have all the information in the about section.

-6. The questions about our course are in the question and answer part.
+6. The question and answer part , we describe about some basic programming language.

 7. Code Knowledge is a nationwide online platform for learning programming.
 We believe that programming will bring a new look to the world.
 This online education system has been introduced so that we do not fall behind in programming.